mibrs/GPC5L09/README.md

 ### 4. [Recombinant Patching]( https://cycling74.com/tutorials/vizzie-visions-episode-4-recombinant-patching-made-easy)
 Some Vizzie objects are only available as Abstractions, they look like normal MAX/MSP/JITTER objects and are not shown on the Vizzie menu.
-They are implemented as ordinary objects by typing ```n``` and entering their name.
-Each has a Control Panel that can be opend by double-clicking on the object.
+They are implemented as ordinary objects, they are accessible by typing ```n``` and entering their name.
+Each effect has a Control Panel that can be opened by double-clicking on the object.

 ![Control Panel Abstract Objects](media/221205_Vid4_ObjectOptions.png)